ePages-de/epages-devportal/_posts/2018/2018-01-25-workflow-tuning-with-prototyping-tools.md

 The requirements for screen design are higher than ever, as screen design is an important component in the overall design workflow.
 So it is no wonder, that nowadays static design is sometimes not enough to represent a whole concept, e.g. the exact function of single UI elements.
-Thats's why you as a designer will someday face the following question: What's the benefit of a terrific concept with an amazing design, if your dear colleagues, the developers, do not understand how they should finally implement your creative brainchild?
+That's why you as a designer will someday face the following question: What's the benefit of a terrific concept with an amazing design, if your dear colleagues, the developers, do not understand how they should finally implement your creative brainchild?
-This is also an issue at ePages as UX experts, UI designers and a huge number of developers work closely together to create our great product.
+This is also an issue at ePages, as UX experts, UI designers, and a huge number of developers work closely together to create our great product.
 Thus, we need a good workflow to make handovers easier.

 But help is on the way… Let’s talk about prototyping tools.

 ## Our 3 favorite prototyping tools in action

 A prototyping tool is a software that supports you in building a functional click dummy instead of a simple, and static design.
-You can click around, fill input fields, animate toggle elements, or build user flows for mobile or desktop devices — depending which prototyping tool you use and which visual design software you need to combine with.
+You can click around, fill input fields, animate toggle elements, or build user flows for mobile, or desktop devices — depending on which prototyping tool you use and which visual design software you need to combine with.
 Thus, a prototype can help to create the perfect workflow between you and the developers.

 But be careful: A prototyping tool can probably change your working life forever… 😉